gulpsome/beverage/README.md

   task: 'name', // if you want to name it something else
   recipe: 'name', // see above list
   module: 'name', // overrides the sourcegateModule default
+  prefix: '.', // what goes between module and "#{recipe}rc"
-  preset: 'name', // this is only relevant for jscs (so far)
+  preset: 'name', // this is only relevant for jscs, or "airbnb" so far
   sources: [], // sourcegate's first argument - stuff to merge
   sources: {}, // shorthand for overrides that don't come from a file
   options: {} // handed to sourcegate